jwoglom/tconnectsync/README.md

 At a high level, tconnectsync works by querying Tandem's undocumented APIs to receive basal and bolus data from t:connect, and then uploads that data as treatment objects to [Nightscout](https://github.com/nightscout/cgm-remote-monitor).

+## Tandem APIs

+This application utilizes three separate Tandem APIs for obtaining t:connect data, referenced here by the identifying part of their URLs:

+* [**controliq**](https://github.com/jwoglom/tconnectsync/blob/master/api/controliq.py) - Contains Control:IQ related data, namely a timeline of all Basal events uploaded by the pump, separated by type (temp basals, algorithmically-updated basals, or profile-updated basals).
+* [**android**](https://github.com/jwoglom/tconnectsync/blob/master/api/android.py) - Used internally by the t:connect Android app, these API endpoints were discovered by reverse-engineering the Android app.
+Most of the API endpoints are used for uploading pump data, and tconnectsync uses one endpoint which returns the most recent event ID uploaded by the pump, so we know when more data has been uploaded.
+* [**tconnectws2**](https://github.com/jwoglom/tconnectsync/blob/master/api/ws2.py) - More legacy than the others, this seems to power the bulk of the main t:connect website.
+It is used to retrieve a CSV export of non-ControlIQ basal data, as well as bolus and IOB data.
+(I haven't found any mentions of bolus or IOB data in the Control:IQ-specific API.)

 ## Setup

 Create a file named `secret.py` containing configuration values.
 See `sample.py.example`: